 We are dedicated to fostering robust and inclusive governance practices within the cultural sector.
 Our recent initiatives reflect our ongoing commitment to driving positive change and empowering leaders.

-We recently hosted a sell-out Diversifying Governance: From Dialogue to Action training day, both in-person at the Whitechapel Art Gallery in London and online.
+Last year, we hosted a sell-out Diversifying Governance: From Dialogue to Action training day, both in-person at the Whitechapel Art Gallery in London and online.
 This one-day programme, co-hosted with the Cultural Governance Alliance, brought together Chairs, Trustees, and Executive-level leaders from the arts, heritage, and culture sectors.
 The event provided practical insights and tools to help organisations embed equity, diversity, and inclusion (EDI) within their governance.
-Key discussions included an introduction to our new EDI Benchmarking Toolkit, community in governance, integrating young people onto boards, retaining diverse board members, and challenging ableism.
-The overwhelming demand for this event underscores the sector’s commitment to building diverse and equitable leadership.

-In line with this work, we are actively developing a benchmarking tool to further support organisations in assessing and improving their governance practices, particularly in the area of diversity.
+In line with this work, we have launched an EDI benchmarking tool to further support organisations in assessing and improving their governance practices, particularly in the area of diversity.
+Find out more.

 World of Work: In response to the World of Work series, Arts Council England pledged to support cultural leaders and organisations in a number of ways, including a dedicated hub, packed with resources, toolkits, case studies and support materials.
 Find out about how they’re supporting governance across the creative and cultural sector.